hmuchalski/128a/syllabus-CHEM-129A/syllabus-129A.md

 # Changelog

-The syllabus is a live document which is regularly updated.
 This syllabus and schedule are subject to change in the event of extenuating circumstances.
 If you are absent from class, it is your responsibility to check on announcements made while you were absent.
 Changes and corrections are listed in the changelog below and will be announced on Canvas.

-- 2019-08-19: Syllabus published on Canvas
+- 2019-08-14: Syllabus updated and published on Canvas

+\newpage

 # General information